cowoo-hub/OPC-UA-Data-Logging-Program/README.md

 ## System Concept

-This system mimics a PLC-level data acquisition architecture, where:

-- IO-Link Master acts as field gateway
+Masterway is not designed to replace PLC systems.

+Instead, it provides a PC-based monitoring and diagnostics layer that allows engineers to observe and analyze IO-Link data with PLC-level responsiveness from a control-room environment.

+It enables:

+- Fast and intuitive monitoring similar to PLC/HMI systems
+- Centralized visibility across multiple IO-Link ports
-- Modbus TCP replaces traditional PLC communication
+- Enhanced diagnostics beyond traditional PLC capabilities
-- Backend acts as a virtual controller + analytics engine